Knee Dislocation Surgery & Treatment in San Antonio

 Knee Dislocation Diagram - Knee Dislocation Specialists at San Antonio Orthopaedic Specialists in San Antonio, Texas

-Knee dislocations are severe orthopedic conditions characterized by the displacement of the femur (thigh bone) and tibia (shin bone), the two main bones that form the knee joint, from their normal alignment.
+A dislocated knee is a serious orthopedic injury where the thigh bone (femur) and shin bone (tibia) lose their proper alignment.
 This type of injury typically occurs as a result of high-impact trauma, such as from sports injuries, vehicle accidents, or significant falls, leading to the potential for extensive damage.
 The knee's critical ligaments, including the anterior cruciate ligament (ACL), posterior cruciate ligament (PCL), medial collateral ligament (MCL), and lateral collateral ligament (LCL), are at risk of being stretched or torn during a dislocation.
 Additionally, the surrounding blood vessels and nerves may also be compromised.
-Symptoms immediately following a knee dislocation include intense pain, immediate swelling, and a visible deformity of the knee joint, along with an inability to move the knee.
-Immediate medical attention is crucial for a knee dislocation to accurately diagnose the extent of the injury and to prevent further damage to the knee structures.
+Symptoms immediately following a dislocated knee include intense pain, immediate swelling, and a visible deformity of the knee joint, along with an inability to move the knee.
+Immediate medical attention is crucial for a dislocated knee to accurately diagnose the extent of the injury and to prevent further damage to the knee structures.

-Knee dislocations, a critical concern within orthopedic medicine, emerge primarily due to the knee joint's vulnerability to external forces.
+Dislocations of the knee joint often result from significant external forces impacting the area.
 These dislocations reflect the femur and tibia's sudden and unnatural separation, instigated by various catalysts.
-While the previous section outlined the injury's nature and immediate consequences, understanding the multifaceted causes behind knee dislocations is crucial for both prevention and awareness.
+While the previous section outlined the injury's nature and immediate consequences, understanding the multifaceted causes behind dislocated knees is crucial for both prevention and awareness.
+Common risk factors include previous knee injuries, ligament laxity, participation in high-impact sports, and certain genetic predispositions.
+Understanding your risk factors, such as previous injuries or high-intensity activities, can help prevent both kneecap dislocations and full knee joint injuries.

-Below are the some of the causes and situations that can lead to knee dislocations:
+Below are some of the causes and situations that can lead to dislocations of knees:

 High-Velocity Impacts